Square and Compass, Worth Matravers

 The Square and Compass is a Grade II listed public house in Worth Matravers, Dorset.
 Built in the 18th century as a pair of cottages before becoming a public house, the Square and Compass got its name in 1830 from a landlord who had been a stonemason.
 The building includes a museum of fossils and other local artefacts and the pub is one of only five nationally that has been included in every edition of CAMRA's Good Beer Guide since 1974.

 In 2015, the landlord built a sculpture of tree trunks, dubbed Woodhenge.
 He was told to take it down by the local council, but after an online petition he was allowed to keep it standing for two years.
-As of December 2020, Woodhenge remains standing.
+In August 2026 it was reported that the structure had been destroyed by fire, the cause of which was not determined.